Evaluating Jesus’ Teaching

 An Aside: Noah might be a better exemplar of environmentalism than Jesus, because he fictionally saved all of Earth’s animals from environmental disaster – the Great Flood.
 Of course, this story is so outlandish that it can only be taken metaphorically.
 Alas, Noah did not save any plants – the true creators of life of Earth (via photosynthesis), so one wonders what the animals had to eat when they got off the ark.

 As we mentioned earlier, Judaism, Christianity, and Islam are all “desert religions.”
 All three of them evolved in a biological environment that is particularly hostile to humans.
 Consequently, these religions depict God as a person, a power, that is outside of and separate from nature.
 Life in “the desert” is often seen as God’s punishment: life is harsh because God is harsh, and God is harsh because people are so sinful.

-In Beyond Geography, Frederick Turner, Professor of the the history of the American West, argues that the goal of desert people has always been to find a land of “milk and honey,” whether in this life or in heaven.
+In Beyond Geography, Frederick Jackson Turner, Professor of the history of the American West, argues that the goal of desert people has always been to find a land of “milk and honey,” whether in this life or in heaven.
 48

 This is very different from “God” as conceived in more plentiful biological environments – in Greece, in Celtic communities, in India, in Native American communities living east of the Mississippi.
 For these cultures, God is integrated into nature and the religions were often Earth-centered.

 An Aside: The science fiction work, The Windup Girl, about a post-hydrocarbon world of engineered foods and endemic plagues, features a new fictional religious doctrine called “nichetheology,” (niche-theology), which proclaims that every living creature’s ecological niche is sacred.
 In the novel, this new faith exalts Noah to a place alongside Jesus.
 (This work by Paolo Bacigalupi won both the Hugo and Nebula Awards for science fiction in 2009.)